techidaily/site-iphone-unlock/source/_posts/in-2024-how-to-open-your-apple-iphone-13-without-a-home-button-drfone-by-drfone-ios.md

 ![itunes main window](https://images.wondershare.com/drfone/article/2024/01/attempts-to-unlock-iphone-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=LvxQhsEJoymsM2iZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 2:** Allow iTunes to identify your device.
 Start the restoration of previous data by selecting **Restore Backup**.
 Your Apple iPhone 13 will be unlocked with all the associated data if you have backed up your information on iTunes.
 Otherwise, you will need to set it up as a new iPhone.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Method 3: Using Recovery Mode To Unlock a Locked or Disabled iPhone